Table of Contents Show

 Plan and Section Diagrams

-Plan and section diagrams represent the intersection of form-based and flow-based considerations, providing a comprehensive view of a project’s layout and vertical relationships.
-These diagrams break down the complexity of a design into digestible slices, offering perspectives that showcase the distribution of spaces and the interconnections between different levels of a building.
-Through plan and section diagrams, architects can effectively communicate both the overarching concept and the detailed nuances of their designs.
+Plan and section diagrams represent the intersection of form-based and flow-based considerations, providing a thorough view of a project’s layout and vertical relationships.
+These diagrams break down the complexity of a design into digestible slices, offering perspectives that show the distribution of spaces and the interconnections between different levels of a building.
+Through plan and section diagrams, architects can communicate both the overarching concept and the detailed nuances of their designs effectively.

 Narrative Parti Diagrams